VEuPathDB/packer-ebrc/centos-7/README.md

 can not be commited to).
 Production hiera data is excluded from the export by this script.

+The `scripts/declare_network_is_private.sh` provisioning script will set flags on the VM to indicate that some security may be lowered.
+For example, the `IS_PRIVATE_NETWORK` environment variable is set in /etc/sysconfig/httpd to allow access to /dashboard without basic authentication.

 If this build has significant changes set some notes in the `CHANGELOG` shell environment variable (defaults to `routine update` if not set), then build.